daskeyboard/daskeyboard.io/_includes/script-examples/send-signal-to-cloud/ruby.md

                   color: "#F00",
                   effect: "SET_COLOR",
                   name: "Hello oneSignal",
-                  message: "signal sent from a ruby script to a key",
+                  message: "signal sent from a ruby script to a key"}.to_json
-                  shouldNotify: false}.to_json

 res = https.request(req_signal)